 Did Winter’s Gate deliver?

-Insomnium – however – taking the route of failure of many and pulling it off beautifully, is the proverbial proof of pudding.
-And to get to a successful final product, all parts need to be excellent: Story, song writing, execution.
+Insomnium – however – taking the route of failure of many and pulling it off beautifully, is the proverbial proof of the pudding.
+And to get to a successful final product, all parts need to be excellent: Story, songwriting, execution.

 On top, the band managed to take this much-needed step out of the chilling embrace with their brethren in the genre, without losing their identity.
 And they kicked it up a notch by increasing power and oomph to levels unknown today.
 It takes courage – and a good portion of chutzpah to pull this stunt.